VeenaBeknal/VeenaBeknal/README.md

 ### About Me

 #### I am an aspiring Data Scientist and Machine Learning Engineer with over 8 years of experience in Software Development and Data Science.
-Currently, I am pursuing my Master's degree in Data Analytics at San Jose State University, expected to graduate in May 2025.
+Currently, I am pursuing my Master's degree in Applied Data Science at San Jose State University, expected to graduate in May 2025.
 #### My passion lies in Machine Learning, Data Science, and Data Engineering.
 We live in a data-rich world, and I am endlessly curious about navigating it.
 I thrive on transforming complex multi-modal datasets into actionable insights, optimizing processes, and creating innovative solutions to real-world business problems.
 I am a lifelong learner, continuously updating my knowledge to keep pace with the rapidly evolving data science landscape!

 #### When I'm not immersed in data, I enjoy: